+Note:

-Note: The Outcome tracker will not generate a result until after 4 weeks, for a Participant not on Income Support Payments, or 2 Services Australia Fortnights, for a Participant receiving Income Support Payments, has passed.
+- The Outcome tracker will not generate a result until after 4 weeks, for a Participant not on Income Support Payments, or 2 Services Australia Fortnights, for a Participant receiving Income Support Payments, has passed. - WorkFoundations Placements will not track for Outcomes as they relate to paid employment placements under the WorkFoundations program and are not eligible for Employment Outcomes.